Tutejszy777/PythonProjects/README.md

 1. File transfer project is written by me to share the files without a need to use some google drive or whatever.
 So you can simply share the files without the limitations of memory.

-2. Python code online project is written and deployed by me with no reasson -_- .
+2. Python code online project is written and deployed by me to try the "ethicalhacking" later.

+3. Notification system project is written to send sms for clients from db.

+# Project.future-improvals:

+For project 1 -
+  1. desktop GUI with electron + react.
+  2. refactoring the logic.

+For project 2 -
+  1. Try to do something on browser. ????

+For project 3 -
+  1. Implement sender service (so twillio is not needed)

-# Future ideas:
+# Future projects:

-1. Notification system. https://www.reddit.com/r/rails/comments/175e0fk/which_provider_for_sending_sms_messages_is_the/?rdt=48981 IN progress
-2. Syncronization of obsidian files on different pc's.
+  1. Syncronization of obsidian files on different pc's.(will research on that later)